simoncarrignon/ccs18/call.md

 ### Contact

-If you have any enquiries or questions about the submission process or the session in general, please write us at [ccs17@bsc.es](mailto:ccs17@bsc.es).
+If you have any enquiries or questions about the submission process or the session in general, please write us at [ccs17 at bsc dot es](mailto:ccs17@bsc.es).